 Up to 9 t-shirts that can be cut into 12″ x 12″ squares.
-I used the front and back of two t-shirts.
-You can use just one if you want.. it’s up to you.
+I used the front and back of two t-shirts (which took up 4 squares of the 9).

 A Variety of Knit Fabrics for the patchwork on the front of the blanket.
+If you are making this all from t-shirts you don’t need to buy extra fabric for the front of the blanket.
 This blanket needs a total of 9 squares for the front.
 Decide how you want to mix and match the fabrics and t-shirts.
 My knits were all purchased from Girl Charlee.

 1 1/4″ yards of Knit Fabric for the back of the blanket

 1/2 yard of Ribbed Knit Fabric for the binding

 Helpful but not required: 12 1/2″ x 12 1/2″ quilt ruler.
 The squares we are using are 12″ after cutting but this ruler would help you to center your design before the final cut.